 The commune of Pernes les Fontaines, former capital of the Comtat Venaissin, has been restoring its rich and important architectural heritage for many years and has entrusted us, for the second year, with the restoration of one of the last dry stone walls in the commune.
 You will discover this ancestral technique of dry stone - stones mounted without mortar - and its numerous architectural applications in the garrigue and surrounding villages: terraces, bories, aiguiers...

 Building technique: Dry stone masonry

-Accommodation: In tents or in a dormitory at the municipal sportsground, with access to toilets/showers and changing rooms.
-The sportsground is just 5 minutes by car from the workcamp.
+Accommodation: In tents at the rugby stadium, with access to sanitary facilities and changing rooms.
+The stadium is a 10 minute drive from the workcamp.
 You can bring your own tent, cot or mattress.